 Preparation for an Informational Meeting

 At a surface level, figuring out how to run an informational meeting seems simple.
-If the main objective of the meeting is to introduce information, preparing that message is all that should be needed, right?
+If the main objective of the meeting is to introduce information, you only need to prepare that message.
 Wrong.
 How you convey the information is just as important (if not more) than the information itself.

 The traditional model of learning has one speaker presenting the information to a passive audience.
-Although this has been the standard for most of human history, it has been proven ineffective.
+Although people have followed this standard for most of human history, they have proven it ineffective.
 The best way to present information to your team is with a dynamic meeting.
-Everything should be up to discussion during and after the information has been presented.
+Discuss everything during and after the information is presented.
 Interaction is key for total comprehension of a subject.
 In order for everyone to buy-in on the information, you have to make them feel like a part of the process.

 So, when it comes time to prepare the meeting, think about what you can do to structure the process into an interactive format.
 By creating a collaborative environment, you are opening up the process to everyone involved, thus making people more comfortable with the information presented.
-Book a room that is built for discussion, and save a spot for yourself at the end of the table.
+Book a discussion-friendly room and reserve the seat at the end of the table for yourself.
 A good leader will host a meeting where everyone is comfortable and aware of their role in the meeting.

 Questions to Consider